Rybar/JS13K2024/Design_and_TODO.md

 ### feedback things
 - [ ] burst at torch count when greater than 13
 - [ ] big burst and sound when torch count hits exactly 13
-- [ ] If perfect 13 is reached with just 2 altars, player firepower and speed is increased
+- [ ] If perfect 13 is reached with just 2 altars, Player firepower and speed is increased

 ### Map Generation
-- [x] no connections too small for player to get through
+- [x] no connections too small for Player to get through
 - [x] fewer noise/garbage rooms kept
 - [ ] border tiles
 - [ ] floor guaranteed has 1 Six and 1 Seven point altar